rjspencer/docs/theming.md

     defaults to none

+### {EditUserNotificationSettingsModalLink}
+A link that opens a modal and allows a user to edit their notification settings.

+`text`

+    the text to be put inside the <a> tag

+    accepted values are any string (HTML included)

+    defaults to "Edit Notification Settings"

+`closeTag`

+    whether or not to close the <a> tag

+    accepted values are true or false

+    defaults to true

+`class`

+    the class to assign to the <a> tag

+    accepted values are any string

+    defaults to none

+### {EditUserProfileModalLink}
+A link that opens a modal and allows a user to edit their user profile.

+`text`

+    the text to be put inside the <a> tag

+    accepted values are any string (HTML included)

+    defaults to "Edit Profile"

+`closeTag`

+    whether or not to close the <a> tag

+    accepted values are true or false

+    defaults to true

+`class`

+    the class to assign to the <a> tag

+    accepted values are any string

+    defaults to none

+### {EditUserSettingsModalLink}
+A link that opens a modal and allows a user to edit their user settings.

+`text`

+    the text to be put inside the <a> tag

+    accepted values are any string (HTML included)

+    defaults to "Edit Settings"

+`closeTag`

+    whether or not to close the <a> tag

+    accepted values are true or false

+    defaults to true

+`class`

+    the class to assign to the <a> tag

+    accepted values are any string

+    defaults to none

 ### {FanClubMembershipManagement}
 A link that opens a modal and allows a user to view details about their membership on your fan club.
 This information includes what tier they are on and when their next payment may be due among other things.